azer/notebook/ideas/web-browser.md

 * Build a great web browser target user group loves using it.
 * Embed a tiny search engine that will promote [productivity](#productivity) and [security](#security) features.
-* The objective of the seed stages of the company will be reaching 1000 customers who loves the product and says "they'd be highly disappointed without it".
+* Reachi 1000 customers who loves the product and says "they'd be highly disappointed without it".

 **Growth:**